-Our common stock and warrants have been traded under the symbols "GLDD," and "GLDDW," respectively, on The Nasdaq Global Market since December 27, 2006.
-The table below sets forth, for the calendar quarters indicated, the high and low closing sales prices of the common stock and warrants as reported by the Nasdaq.
+Our common stock and warrants have been traded under the symbols "GLDD," and "GLDDW," respectively, on The NASDAQ Global Market since December 27, 2006.
+The table below sets forth, for the calendar quarters indicated, the high and low sales prices of the common stock and warrants as reported by NASDAQ.